Area teams battle it out in Ashland quadrangular

 Against Crete, Kozal had a team 2 RBI’s on two hits in the game.
 Brinkman pitched 3.2 innings and picked up two strikeouts.

-Alex Eller is a reporter for The Ashland Gazette.
+Alex Eller is a reporter for the Wahoo Newspaper.
 Reach him via email at alex.eller@wahoonewspaper.com.